Laughton scores in OT, Flyers top Kings to snap 13-game skid

 Kaliyev brought Los Angeles within a goal just 45 seconds later when his slapshot through a screen on a power play got past Hart.

-After a flurry of shots and a scramble in front, Kopitar sent a backhander from the circle under a sprawling Carter Hart to force OT, where the Flyers prevailed.
+After a flurry of shots and a scramble in front, Kopitar sent a backhander from the circle under a sprawling Hart to force OT.

-Mayhew atoned for a silly penalty earlier in the first period that Philadelphia escaped without damage thanks to an excellent save by Hart on a Kings power play by netting his third of the season 9 ½ minutes into the contest.
+Mayhew atoned for a silly penalty earlier in the first period that Philadelphia escaped without damage thanks to an excellent save by Carter Hart on a Kings power play by netting his third of the season 91/2 minutes into the contest.
 Rasmus Ristolainen displayed stellar stickwork in the slot before a backhand pass to Mayhew, whose wrister from a sharp angle beat Quick.

-“It was a great move; he put it right on my tape,” Mayhew said.

 The Flyers got some puck luck, too, as two Kings shots clanged off the iron, including Alex Iafallo’s chance with 5:42 to play in the period.